Moving into campus housing

 • Wastebasket and trash bags

-• Cleaning supplies, including broom, dustpan and mop (you are responsible for cleaning your own room
+• Cleaning supplies, including broom, dustpan and mop (you are responsible for cleaning your room or personal space)

 Unfurnished apartments only